University undergraduate graduation requirements (baccalaureate)

 Concurrent degrees

-More than one baccalaureate degree may be pursued concurrently if prior approval is given by the colleges or schools offering the degrees.
+If prior approval is given by the colleges or schools offering the degrees, more than one baccalaureate degree may be pursued concurrently.
 Students may receive concurrent degrees if they meet the minimum requirements for both degrees.
-Specific combinations of degrees may be deemed inappropriate due to high curricular overlap.
+Specific combinations of degrees may be deemed inappropriate because of high curricular overlap.

-For additional information, students are asked to review the glossary description.
+For additional information, students can review the glossary description.

 eAdvisor and critical requirements

-eAdvisor ensures that students get off to a good start and stay on track toward graduation by helping them find a major that fits their talents and career goals and then monitors progress.
+eAdvisor ensures that students get off to a good start and stay on track toward graduation by helping them find a major that fits their talents and career goals, and then monitoring progress.
 Students use eAdvisor to do the following:

 - Learn more about graduation requirements for their major.